Renawol/IMDB-Movies-Power-BI-/README.md

 In this proyect I practice with some visualizations and DAX commands in Power BI.
 The data was taken of [this Kaggle dataset](https://www.kaggle.com/datasets/adriankiezun/imdb-dataset-2023).

+Please, in case of any doubts, refer to this README carefully.

 ## Data context